alpha01/reconquista-timeline/timeline.md

 # Crown of Castile (1230-1492)

 # Catalan Counties (?-1165)
+- 785 Catalonia Charlemagne captures the city of Girona
 - 1114 Catalonia Crusade led by Catalan and Pisans capture the Balearic Islands, the crusaders would abandoned the conquered territory months later
 - 1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of crusaders